wenkeyang/coppersmith/USERGUIDE.markdown

 `FeatureSet[S]` is a group of features derived from the same source record type `S`.
-There are several specialised subtypes such as `BasicFeatureSet`, `PivotFeatureSet`, and `AggregationFeatureSet`.
+There are several predefined subtypes such as `BasicFeatureSet`, `PivotFeatureSet`, and `AggregationFeatureSet`.
 Extending one of these classes is the recommended way of creating features, since it avoids duplicating the definition of namespace, entity, etc.